Western News - Prévost-Manuel named CBC Donaldson Scholar

 She continued, “Communications was always my strong suit.
 With anthropology, it’s pretty much like journalism.
 It’s an interest in people, an interest in cultures and why they do what they do.
 A journalist is really an ethnographer – you’re sitting in your corner observing your surroundings and then explaining what that means.”

-While the last few years have sewn distrust and wariness of journalists and journalism, Prévost-Manuel is adamant there remains opportunities for the field to surge public knowledge and shed light on what matters.
+While the last few years have sown distrust and wariness of journalists and journalism, Prévost-Manuel is adamant there remains opportunities for the field to surge public knowledge and shed light on what matters.

 “There’s a spread of misinformation, but that term has been perpetuated so much that it’s somehow exceeded the scope of what it was,” she said.
 “Digital is such a powerful tool and it’s something you just can’t rule off as dangerous.
 It’s something that can work for you.